-The Ottawa University Teacher Education Program handbook required in the Preprofessional education courses serves as the official document regarding specific requirements for licensure.
+The Ottawa University Teacher Education Program handbook serves as the official document regarding required coursework for licensure.

 General Education Requirements

 The Ottawa University Teacher Education Program requires that each person seeking licensure complete a program that includes coursework in the area of general education.
 This work is designed to develop a broad understanding of the characteristics of the disciplines in the arts, humanities, natural sciences, and social sciences.
 It is also designed to assist the student in becoming competent in written and oral communication and in the use of mathematical properties, processes and symbols.